I became a news reporter for the Marine Corps in the early 70s. I'm now retired and write on a wide variety of subjects in my spare time.

 Rationalization is creating false reasons to hide our unacceptable behavior.
 An example would be, stealing from a wealthy person and feeling no remorse, because the loss would be inconsequential.
 It has been closely linked with denial.
 Rather than facing rejection or blame, they simply revise their point of view.

 Identification is a way of bolstering self-esteem by forming an imaginary or real connection with a person or group.
 Joining a sports team, or fraternity are some examples.

 Displacement is diverting emotional feelings, such as anger, to another target.
 For example, a father gets angry and takes his hostilities out on the mother.
 Like a domino effect.
 The mother argues with her son, who then yells at his younger sister.
 Another example could be a boxer punching a bag.

 Reaction formation is behaving the opposite of how one truly feels.
-Some using using this strategy aggressively projects the opposite image of what they really feel.
+Some using this strategy aggressively project the opposite image of what they really feel.
 It not only involves a lie told to others but to themselves.

 Repression is possibly the most peculiar.
 It's merely burying unpleasant thoughts and emotions.
 There has been much controversy concerning repression.
 Accounts of having memories that never happened have occurred.
 Caution must be taken when dealing with such individuals.

 Sometimes repression can be temporarily useful.
 The capability to shut out certain unpleasant thoughts and memories can be valuable.
 We don't have to deal with them all at once.
 If we did, it could result in a host of other problems, such as depression.